The Cost of Working Together

 Why Some Coordination Problems Cost More Than Others

-Measuring the Value of Harmonizers
+Measuring the Value of Harmonizer Thinking

 Coordination time.
 Time from problem identification to solution implementation.
 If cross-functional initiatives drop from 6 months to 2 months, that’s 4 months of opportunity captured sooner.
 Plus resources freed for the next problem.